 The organization recognizes that when we do not hold the batterers accountable, we serve no one.
 In that respect, the responsibility to educate the entire collaborative, including judges and law enforcement, is an ongoing mission of the organization.
 The September 2002 family violence homicide of one of the organization’s founders, Joy Hill, was a reminder to the group and the community of the terrible stigma that forces victims into silence.
 Only a coordinated community response effectively battles the pervasiveness of this problem that affects women, men and their children.

-In 2005, the child advocacy center, The Patticake House was established and services began there of forensic interviewing with family support services.
-The 1500 mark of children interview will be met in 2016.
+In 2005, the child advocacy center, The Patticake House, was established and services began there of forensic interviewing with family support services.
 Children served by The Patticake House are those who have been sexually, severely physically abused or witness to family violence.
 Forensic interviews are scheduled only by DFCS and/or law enforcement.
-The organization is working to begin providing medical exams for children who have been sexually abused in 2016.
+The organization will begin providing forensic medical exams for children who have been sexually abused in the latter part of 2018.
 The Pediatric SANE program will be new to the judicial circuit and will prevent children of the circuit from having to wait for the exam and also prevent them from being transported 45 minutes or more away for an exam.